antonarbus/q/README.md

 # Auth

-Authorization - checking if password is correct Authentication - checking if a user is the same as authorized initially
+Authorization - checking for password correctness Authentication - checking if a user is the same as authorized initially

-(A) At registration we store at db email + hashed password with secrete sault + `refresh` jwt token with 30d validity which contains email & role payload
+(A) At registration we store at db email + hashed salted password + `refresh` jwt token with 30d validity which contains email & role payload

-(B) Client is authorized by comparing email & password's hash against stored email and hashed password.
+(B) Client is authorized by comparing email & password's hash against stored email and hashed password at the login stage.

-(C) On successful authorization the server issues new 15 min `access` jwt token and issues new `refresh` jwt token if pervious one is expired.
+(C) On successful authorization the server issues 15 min `access` jwt token and issues new `refresh` jwt token if pervious one is expired.

-(D) `refresh` jwt token is needed for future user authentication to avoid asking for credentials on every protected http request.
+(D) `refresh` jwt token is needed for future user authentication to avoid asking for credentials on every login and protected http request.

-(E) `refresh` token is saved id db and on server in secured cookies on successful login.
+(E) `refresh` token is saved by server in db + in secured cookies on login.
 On every protected api request we verify `refresh` token and check if it is the same as in db.

-(F) If we want to forbid user's access we may simply delete `refresh` token from db.
+(F) If we want to forbid user's access we may simply delete or modify `refresh` token from db.

-(G) `access` token is stored locally in memory on client side and is attached to request http headers `access-jwt-token` for protected api requests.
+(G) `access` token is stored locally in memory on client side and is attached to request to http headers `access-jwt-token` for protected api requests.

-(H) `access` token is attached by 'request' interceptor in `axiosWithAuth`.
+(H) `access` token is attached by 'request' interceptor at `axiosWithAuth`.
 If we do a request to a protected endpoint we just use `axiosWithAuth` instance to avoid attaching token manually.

-(I) or protected apis the `verifyTokenMiddleware` is used to check the `access` token.
+(I) At protected routes the `verifyTokenMiddleware` is used to check the `access` token.
 Verification is fast and does not require database.
-If the token is ok then the request goes forward, otherwise a response of status `401` is returned.
+If the token is ok then the request goes forward, otherwise en error response of status `401` with message "Not logged in" is returned.

 (J) `access` token expires in 15 min.
-'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request for new `access` token by presenting a `refresh` token in cookies, which has 30d expiry time.
+'Response' interceptor in `axiosWithAuth` checks for `401` status and if it is the `401` status, it makes additional request to get new `access` token by checking already attached a `refresh` token to cookies, which has 30d expiry time.

-(K) `axiosWithAuth` remembers initial request with all parameters when it got `401` error and after getting successful refreshed tokens it repeats initial http request.
+(K) `axiosWithAuth` remembers initial request with all parameters when it got first `401` error and after getting successfully refreshed `access` a token it repeats initial http request.

-(L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered as unauthorized and new login action is required.
+(L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered to be unauthorized and new login action is required.

-(M) If a user is deleted from the database, he is still authorized for short time until `access` token is expired (15 min).
+(M) If a user is deleted from the database, the user is still authorized for short time until `access` token is expired (15 min).
 We should consider the duration of access token depending on sensitivity of our data.

-(N) Tokens are also checked and refreshed at the initial app load in `useEffect()` on `<Main />` component mount.
-That's how we determine if a known client returned back and avoid prompting for credentials on every page refresh.
+(N) Apart from protected routes tokens are also checked and refreshed at the initial app load in `<AccessToken />` to avoid prompting a user for credentials on every page refresh.

-(O) For tokens we use JWT tokens, which contain encrypted (not hashed) payload (usually object with user email, role, etc...), validation time and a hash based on a secret keys, which are kept on a server.
+(O) We use JWT token which contains encrypted not hashed payload with user email & role data, validation time and a hash based on a secret keys, which are kept on a server in env variable.
-Server can validate the token only if it knows the secrete keys.
+Server can validate the token only if it knows the secrete key.

-Secrete keys are kept in environment variables.
+# Email

+(A) For emails sending Sendgrid is used.